stijnhuysman/gettingandcleaningdata/README.md

-# ?
-GETTING AND CLEANING DATA COURSE PROJECT?
+# GETTING AND CLEANING DATA COURSE PROJECT
-# ? by Stijn Huysman
+# by Stijn Huysman

 # OVERVIEW
-# ?
-Using data collected from the accelerometers from the Samsung Galaxy S?
+# Using data collected from the accelerometers from the Samsung Galaxy S
-# ? smartphone, work with the data and make a clean data set, outputting the
+# smartphone, work with the data and make a clean data set, outputting the
-# ? resulting tidy data to a file named "tidy_data.txt".
+# resulting tidy data to a file named "tidy_data.txt".
-# ?
-See README.md for details.
+# See README.md for details.
 ###############################################################################

-# script is using Dplyr library?
+# script is using Dplyr library

 library(dplyr)